tonybaloney/tonybaloney.github.io/blog/django-on-azure-beyond-hello-world.md

 ## Setting up your requirements {#setting-up-requirements}

-A common developer workflow is to create a local virtual environment, install the dependencies and tools needed for running the application, testing it, and linting it into the same virtual environment, and then running `pip freeze > requirements.txt` to save the state of the environment so that it is reproducable.
+A common developer workflow is to create a local virtual environment, install the dependencies and tools needed for running the application, testing it, and linting it into the same virtual environment, and then running `pip freeze > requirements.txt` to save the state of the environment so that it is reproducible.

-Something really important to note, is that the Azure deployment script will automatically install your PyPi requirements listed in `requirements.txt` onto the container **each** time it is deployed.
+Something really important to note is that the Azure deployment script will automatically install your PyPi requirements listed in `requirements.txt` onto the container **each** time it is deployed.

 For that reason, I recommend that you put additional planning into **separating the requirements of your virtual environments**.
 I recommend **not** to have a single `requirements.txt` file, because:

 * You are deploying packages into the environment of the production image that are not required
 * You are more likely to hit packaging version conflicts
-* You are more likely to to have security holes by deploying more packages onto production
+* You are more likely to have security holes by deploying more packages onto production

-Instead, I recommend either to use an environment manager, or to keep your requirements separate between runtime, development and testing.
+Instead, I recommend either to use an environment manager or to keep your requirements separate between runtime, development, and testing.

 These are the 3 sets of package requirements I would setup instead: